retrorandom/retrorandom/README.md

-just a guy with niche intrests
+just a silly girl with niche intrests

 go to my website: (https://www.retrorandom.lol/)